Practice bipartite projections

 3. Limit to 10 results

-What this reveals: Users with similar movie rating patterns.
+What this reveals: Users with similar movie rating patterns—the foundation of collaborative filtering recommendation systems.

-Now, let’s create a different bipartite projection: actors and movies with preserved labels.
+Now create a different bipartite projection: Actors and Movies.

 cypher